mitulp660/Project2/readme.md

 2. Generate the authentication. => Done.

-3. Create a database seed that inserts 50 users
+3. Create a database seed that inserts 50 users => Done.

 4. Create a new model called car and add 3 properties to it: Make, Model, and year